Hey, look, all you're doubting Thomas is out there.

 The Tea Party people are not ripping individual Democrat candidates.

-What they want to do, what they want to accomplish.
+They are simply talking about the positives on their side, what they want to do, what they want to accomplish.

-You say Democrats or Republicans.
+You say Democrats or Republicans?

 Yeah, well, yeah, Tea Party people, Republicans.